FAQs

 Does the Lowcountry Food Bank distribute fresh fruits and vegetables to people who experience food insecurity?

 Yes!
-42% of the food that Lowcountry Food Bank distributed in 2023, about 18 million pounds, was fresh produce.
+38% of the food that Lowcountry Food Bank distributed in 2024, about 17.5 million pounds, was fresh produce.
 We focus on both the amount of hunger relief we provide and access to nutritious food.
-We strive to provide equitable access to food sources throughout the 10 coastal counties of South Carolina we serve.
+We strive to provide fair access to food sources throughout the 10 coastal counties of South Carolina we serve.

 What’s the difference between a food bank and a food pantry?